Paul Budde

 Philip’s power play in France

 Under the French King Charles V rule great progress was made in governing, bureaucracy and politic, which were eagerly adapted by his brother Philip.
-Through politics, diplomacy and governance he was able to slowly but steadily impress his powers on the lands he ruled.
-Charles was also a great patron of the arts; he started a library and ordered rich tapestries and paintings.
-This also became a part of Philip’s interests.
+Through politics, diplomacy and governance Charles was able to slowly but steadily impress his powers on the lands he ruled.
+He was also a great patron of the arts; he started a library and ordered rich tapestries and paintings.

 After the death of the French king in 1380, his 11 year old son became Charles the VI; a royal regency council was established in which Burgundy also participated.
 This lead to a range of conflicts of interest, lots of money was misappropriated by the various interests.